Skip to content

 tar -zvxf guance-middleware-amd64.tar.gz

-2.2 Install sealos
+2.2 Install Sealos

-2.2.1 Install sealos
+2.2.1 Install Sealos

 tar zxvf sealos_4.3.0_linux.tar.gz sealos && chmod +x sealos && mv sealos /usr/bin && sealos -h

-sealos images View the list of images
+sealos images Lists all images

-sealos rmi Delete local images
+sealos rmi Deletes local images

-sealos run imageId Run an application based on an image
+sealos run imageId Runs an application based on an image

-sealos version View the sealos version
+sealos version Displays the sealos version

-sealos help Sealos help documentation
+sealos help Displays the sealos help documentation

 2.3 Install Kubernetes Cluster